Faculty for the Master's Program in Economic Law

 http://wwwfr.uni.lu/fdef/droit/equipe/elise_poillot

 Michel Astruc served as Ombudsman for GDF SUEZ from his appointment in November 2005 untilJuly 1,2014.
 Following the end of his tenure with GDF SUEZ, he was named an honorary member of the Ombudsmen’s Club.
-From Europe to Brazil, from Morocco to Mexico, he has been involved in improving the GDF SUEZ Group’s mediation system, supporting the creation of various mediation systems in several countries, and promoting high-quality mediation through numerous studies, presentations, and conferences.
-Today, he continues his work through various studies and projects to promote mediation and contribute to its development.
+From Europe to Brazil, and from Morocco to Mexico, he has been involved in improving the GDF SUEZ Group’s mediation system, supporting the creation of various mediation systems in several countries, and promoting high-quality mediation through numerous studies, presentations, and conferences.
+Today, he continues his work through various studies and projects aimed at promoting mediation and contributing to its development.
 He also teaches the practice of mediation.

-François Béroujon is a judge at the Administrative Court of Bordeaux.
+François Béroujon is a judge at the Bordeaux Administrative Court.
 He wrote his dissertation on the application of consumer law to public service providers.
 Since then, he has authored numerous articles and commentaries on consumer law.
 He teaches public law.

-Christophe Blondeaut is an attorney in Montpellier with the law firm dlj et associés.
-He holds a Master’s degree in Community and European Law from the University of Montpellier and teaches residential lease law.
+Christophe Blondeaut is an attorney in Montpellier at the law firm dlj et associés.
+He holds a DEA in Community and European Law from the University of Montpellier and teaches residential lease law.

-Jérôme Coulombel is General Counsel of the Carrefour Group’s litigation department.
-He teaches dispute resolution mechanisms in the retail sector.
+Jérôme Coulombel is the General Counsel of the Carrefour Group’s litigation department.
+He teaches about dispute resolution mechanisms in the retail sector.

-Caroline Duclercq is a member of the Paris Bar and a partner at Altana Law Firm.
+Caroline Duclercq is a member of the Paris Bar and a partner at Altana.
 After working with Serge Lazareff for many years, she joined Altana in 2012.
 A specialist in arbitration, she co-directs the postgraduate program in arbitration at the Faculty of Law and Political Science in Montpellier.
 She teaches the practice of arbitration.

 https://www.altanalaw.com/avocat/caroline-duclercq